opencog/learn/run/5-compare/README.md

 =========================
 See `../../README-Natural.md` for more info.

+These are currently ad hoc and unpolished.
+It is still not clear how to best evaluate results.

 A quick overview:

+* `dict-comp.scm` -- Validate a test dictionary against a golden dictionary, using a corpus of sentences.
+Takes three arguments: the golden dictionary, the test dictionary, and the corpus of sentences that the two should be evaluated on.
+  Example usage:
+  `./dict-comp.scm fake-lang learned fake-corpus/corpus-5.txt`

 * `en-dict-comp.scm` -- Perform validation of a dictionary against
   the Link Grammar English dictionary.
 Takes two arguments: the